-Clinical trials offer treatments that are not yet available to the public, are research studies that test new ways to prevent, find, treat or treat cancer or other diseases.
+Clinical trials offer treatments that are not yet available to the public and are research studies that test new ways to prevent, find, treat or treat cancer or other diseases.

 Clinical trials for metastatic cancer may be available.
 If you want to participate in a clinical trial, talk with your doctor or health care team to find out if you are eligible.

-One trial could be the main treatment for metastasis, or just one of the options.
+One trial could be the primary treatment for metastasis or just one of the options.
 Only 3% to 5% of adults with cancer participate in clinical trials.

 The trial treatment may or may not help.
 But even if it does not, it provides researchers with information that could help future patients.
 Talk to your doctor and your health care team if you are interested in clinical trials.